Tennessee Titans vs. Cincinnati Bengals NFL Divisional Round Odds, Plays and Insights for January 22, 2022

 Bengals stats and trends

-- This year, the Bengals have won against the spread in each of their six games as an underdog of 3 points or more.
+- Cincinnati has 11 wins against the spread in 17 games this year.

+- The Bengals have been underdogs by 3 points or more six times this season and have covered the spread every time.

-- Cincinnati's games this year have hit the over on eight of 18 set point totals (44.4%).
+- Cincinnati's games this season have hit the over on eight of 18 set point totals (44.4%).

 Home and road insights